 The 2019 year-end WTA Top 10 comprises solely of players sponsored by Nike and Fila, which was, naturally, also the case at the Shiseido WTA Finals Shenzhen.
 Go further down the rankings and the highest-ranked women’s tennis player endorsing Adidas is Angelique Kerber at No.20.
 Correct me if I’m wrong, but I think this is Adidas’ weakest year in recent history (and Fila’s best year ever).

 Let’s have a look at what Adidas’ leading representative wore throughout the 2019 season, as part of my annual Fashion Retrospections.
-Shopping links in this article are affiliate links, meaning that I will earn a small commission if you purchase something through those links, while there will be absolutely no additional cost to you.

 The 31-year-old Kerber opened the year in Sydney, wearing last year’s soft-to-the-touch black Adidas Fall Barricade Tank, featuring thick back straps that create a triangle, and a matching skirt from the US Open.